-Now, in 2020, Roy and Joyce are maximizing their giving even further using a special provision available this year only that allows charitable deductions of cash contributions to most charities up to 100 percent of adjusted gross income under the CARES Act.
+In 2020, Roy and Joyce maximized their giving even further.
+They used a special provision in the CARES Act, available only in 2020 and 2021, that allows charitable deductions of cash contributions to most charities up to 100 percent of adjusted gross income.
 “And we’re in a position to do that,'” Roy says.

 This type of all-in giving has been a source of great joy for Roy and Joyce.
 “I don’t think people understand the joy that comes from giving.
 They give their 10 percent because they have to, and we were in that spot at one time, too,” Roy says.
 We gave our 10 percent and tried to increase it one percent over time, but now God has multiplied our resources to give away 100 percent!”

 He adds, “We’re excited to be able to give significant matching grants that encourage others in their generosity and multiply our impact for the causes we love like Young Life and strengthening marriages.
 We were also able to help our church make an impact in our community this year when COVID hit and many people were in need.”